mrgnlabs/mrgn-ts/README.md

 1. Checkout the [marginfi-v2-cli](https://github.com/mrgnlabs/marginfi-v2/tree/main)
    repository and build it.
 Ensure you are on an x86-64 machine to get the build to succeed.
+Ensure the [solana](https://docs.solanalabs.com/cli/install) CLI tool is installed, alongside anchor and rust and yarn.

-2. Run marginfi-v2/scripts/build-workspace to generate the original IDL
+2. Run marginfi-v2/scripts/build-workspace to generate the original IDL (anchor build)

 3. Use the [marginfi-v2-cli](https://github.com/mrgnlabs/marginfi-v2/tree/main/clients/rust/marginfi-cli)
    and run the `patch-idl` command against the generated marginfi.json IDL in the marginfi-v2 repository.